CMU-IDS-Fall-2023/final-project-think_op/Report.md

 ## Introduction

 The past few years have been pretty shaky when it comes to world peace.
 Conflicts have been flaring up in different spots around the globe, causing people to leave their homes in search of a safer place to live.
 Along with this movement of refugees, there are growing concerns and stereotypes.
 Some folks worry that refugees might bring conflicts into their new homes.
 Others wonder if finding safety is the real reason behind their migration.
-We can't claim to have the definitive answers to all those questions, but what we do have is a data science project that takes a closer look at these complex issues from a statistical point of view.
+We can't claim to have the definitive answers to all those questions, but what we do have is a data science project that takes a closer look at some of these complex issues from a statistical point of view.

-We have put together an interactive webpage with Streamlit where anyone can play around with the data we've gathered.
+We have put together an interactive webpage with Streamlit where anyone can play around with the data we've obtained.
 We designed several pages, each with its own goal and way to dive into the info.
 It's designed for people to explore and perhaps get a fresh angle on the whole situation with terrorism and refugees.

 ## Related Work

-Böhmelt, Bove, and Nussio 2019; Frey 2020; Legewie 2013; Rabby and Rogers 2010 have time and time again showed that even though there is little evidence to link refugees to terrorist attacks, terrorist attacks may increase the negative views on inmigrants.
-People incorrrectly assume that the more asylum seekers a country has, the more likely it is to have a terrorist attack.
+Böhmelt, Bove, and Nussio 2019; Frey 2020; Legewie 2013; Rabby and Rogers 2010 have time and time again shown that even though there is little evidence to link refugees to terrorist attacks, terrorist attacks may increase the negative views on immigrants.
+People incorrectly assume that the more asylum seekers a country has, the more likely it is to have a terrorist attack.
 Nonetheless, few studies analyze the opposite relationship.
 Do terrorist attacks increase the number of asylum seekers?

 Scimeca 2019 showed that people have fled war-torn and politically unstable countries, but these situations do not classify as terrorist attacks.
-We did not find any work which explicitly addresses how terrorism can affect the number of asylum seekers in a given place in a give time period.
+We did not find any work which explicitly addresses how terrorism can affect the number of asylum seekers in a given place in a given time period.

 ## Methods

-We have designed four pages in our interactive webpage.
+We have designed four pages in our interactive dashboard.
 We will discuss the methods used in each of the pages below:

 - Global Terrorism:\
     To observe the patterns in the Global Terrorism Database, we have nine visualizations in the dashboard.
-We provide filters on the left sidebar for range of years with a slider, and for victim country and the culprit terrorist groups with dropdowns.
+We provide filters on the left sidebar for a range of years with a slider, and for victim countries and the culprit terrorist groups with dropdowns.
 The year filter is applied to all visualizations whereas the country and terrorist group filters are applied to plots where applicable.
-For the follwoing description, assume that all three filters are applied, unless otherwise stated. the reason we have included the country and terrorist group filters is to observe the connections between the two.
+For the following description, assume that all three filters are applied, unless otherwise stated.
+The reason we have included the country and terrorist group filters is to observe the connections between the two.
 The dashboard is divided into four sections: Overall statistics, Targets of attacks, Perpetrators of attacks, and Details of the attacks.

-    In the overall statistics section, we have line charts for total number of incidents filtered on country and number of people killed.
+    In the overall statistics section, we have line charts for the total number of incidents filtered by country and number of people killed.
 We also have a map which shows the points of terrorist attacks in red.
 The size of the points is not proportional to the number of people killed.
 Under targets of attacks, we have a bar plot which shows the top countries with the most number of terrorist attacks.
 It can be filtered by the terrorist groups and also enables changing the number of top countries we see.
 Then a sunburst chart shows the types of targets (e.g. businesses).
-The perpetrators of attacks can be examined with a bar plot showing the most "active" terrorist groups filtered on country and number of values shown.
+The perpetrators of attacks can be examined with a bar plot showing the most "active" terrorist groups filtered by country and number of values shown.
 The motive column in GTD contains text descriptions, so an easy way to get a gist of the motives behind the attacks is with a word cloud.
 The details of the attacks section has two visualizations, a bar plot which shows the top types of attacks (e.g. bombing) by the terrorists, and a sunburst chart for the types of weapons used.

 - Global Refugee:\
-    In order to effectively illustrate the trends and shifts in the global refugee population under the United Nations High Commissioner for Refugees (UNHCR) mandate, we will employ a line chart.
-This chart will span from 1970 to 2021, providing a comprehensive visual representation of the data.
+    In order to effectively illustrate the trends and shifts in the global refugee population under the United Nations High Commissioner for Refugees (UNHCR) mandate, we employ a line chart.
+This chart spans from 1970 to 2021 (which can be filtered using a slider), providing a comprehensive visual representation of the data.
 This approach allows for a clear and detailed examination of the changes in refugee numbers over the specified time period.
-We allow interactivity in tis chart by enabling user to select their desired year range from 1970-2021.

     Next, we observe for a particular year, the countries producing the most number of refugees, by means of a bar chart.
 We allow the user to select the number of countries they wish to visualize as well as the year for which they want to observe the trend for origin countries of refugees.
 This is done by means of sliders in Streamlit.
-We employ the same method and bar chart for visualizing the countries of Asylum for Refugees.
-Similar to the previous bar chart, we also allow users to select the number of entires and the year they wish to view the results for.
+We employ the same filters on a bar chart for visualizing the countries of Asylum for Refugees.

-    Finally, to visualize the refugee flows from a particular origin country for a particular year, we implement a Sankey chart.
-This chart represents the number of refugees from a country of origin that are presenlty in Asylum in the target country.
-In this chart, the users can select the year, the country, as well as the number of flows to visualize.
+    Finally, to visualize the refugee flows from a particular origin country to destination countries for a particular year, we implement a Sankey chart.
+In this chart, the users can select the year, the country of origin, as well as the number of flows to visualize.

 - Combined:\
-  By integrating the Global Terrorism dataset with the Global Refugee dataset, based on the same countries and years, we're able to perform a comprehensive combined analysis.
+  By integrating the Global Terrorism database with the Global Refugee dataset, based on the same countries and years, we're able to perform a comprehensive combined analysis.
 Initially, we filter for countries present in both datasets, addressing discrepancies such as nations that no longer exist, are not widely recognized, or are specific regions within a country.
 To standardize country names that might slightly vary (e.g., "US" vs. "United States of America"), we utilized the pycountry library, referring to countries by their ISO codes.

   Next, we create line charts to illustrate the count of terrorist attacks and the flow of refugees entering or leaving the country selected by the user, within their chosen time period.
 Alongside these visualizations, we calculate and display the correlation coefficient, providing insight into the relationship between terrorist activities and refugee movements.

   Additionally, our analysis extends to identifying the most common destinations or origins for refugees moving from or to the selected country.
 This aspect of the study helps ascertain if refugees tend to relocate to countries with fewer terrorist incidents, enhancing our understanding of their migration patterns.

 - Model:\
-    We will model the relationship bewteen refugees and terrorism.
-Our approach is to create a model that takes as inputs past refugee's data, terrorism attacks and predicts future refugees.
-What we did was create a model such that $f(refugee_{t-1},terrorism_{t})=refugee_t$, then this model would predict future refugee's trajectory by accounting for past behavour plus current terrorism.
-We endend up choosing a SARIMAX model, which models the refugees trajectory with an autoregresive model and takes in the terrorism data as exogenous variables.
+    We model the relationship between refugees and terrorism.
+Our approach is to create a model that takes as inputs past refugee data, and terrorist attacks, and predicts future refugees.
+We have a model, $f(refugee_{t-1},terrorism_{t})=refugee_t$, which predicts future refugee trajectory by accounting for past behaviour plus current terrorism.
+We ended up choosing a SARIMAX model, which models the refugees trajectory with an autoregressive model and takes in the terrorism data as exogenous variables.
 For terrorism data, we particularly select the number of people killed and wounded in a given year.
-We aggregate all of the terrorism and refugee's data, that means we will be interested in the overall worldwide trend, rather than per country.
+We aggregate all of the terrorism and refugee data, that shows the worldwide trend, rather than per country.

 ## Results

-For each of the pages, we would discuss the results for each of them below:
+For each of the pages, we would discuss the results below:

 - Global Terrorism:\
 We observe in the following line chart that the number of terrorist incidents has been much higher in the last decade than the years before.